By ages 4 months to 6 months, most babies are ready to begin eating solid foods as a complement to breast-feeding or formula-feeding.

 - Cause an aversion to solid foods

-Postponing solids — including highly allergenic foods — past 4 to 6 months of age also hasn't been shown to prevent asthma, hay fever, eczema or food allergies.
+Postponing the introduction of solids — including highly allergenic foods — beyond 4 to 6 months of age hasn't been shown to prevent allergic disease.
+In fact, delaying solid foods might be linked with the development of asthma, hay fever, eczema or food allergies.

 In addition to age, look for other signs that your baby is ready for solid foods.
 Can your baby hold his or her head in a steady, upright position?
 Can your baby sit with support?
-If you answer yes to these questions and you have the OK from your baby's doctor, you can begin supplementing your baby's liquid diet.
+If you answer yes to these questions and your baby's doctor agrees, you can begin supplementing your baby's liquid diet.

 - Nevarez MD, et al. Associations of early life risk factors with infant sleep duration.
 Academic Pediatrics.
 2010;10:187.